5 Emails to Send in the Lead Up to Black Friday

 1) Teaser Emails to Send in the Lead Up to Black Friday

-A great option for your first email is a simple teaser-style message that aims to pique the interest of your customers by being sparse on the details.
+A great option for your first email is a simple teaser-style message that aims to pique your customers’ interest by being sparse on the details.

-The email below from Peel is a good example of this in action.
+The email below from Peel is an excellent example of this in action.

-Again, ideally, you’ll get the first email in your campaign out at least a couple of weeks before Black Friday, so this type of email is perfect if you haven’t finalized your offers just yet.
+Again, ideally, you’ll send the first email in your campaign at least a couple of weeks before Black Friday, so this type of email is perfect if you haven’t finalized your offers yet.

-What you’ll also notice however is that Peel offers their customers a ‘sneak peek’ where customers can check out some of their upcoming offers.
-Even though the full sale is yet to be announced.
+What you’ll also notice, however, is that Peel offers its customers a ‘sneak peek’ where customers can check out some of its upcoming offers, even though the full sale has yet to be announced.

 2) Sale announcement

-At least a week before Black Friday you’ll want to formally announce details of your Black Friday sale.
+At least a week before Black Friday, you’ll want to announce your sale details formally following this best Black Friday Emails Examples.

-While you’ll obviously want to announce this on your site as well as across your social media profiles, you should also send a simple sale email out to your email list.
+While you’ll want to announce this on your site and across your social media profiles, you should also send a simple sale email to your email list.

-All this email has to contain are details of your sale including your offers and when your sale starts and concludes (e.g., does it run just for the Friday or does it cover the whole weekend and Cyber Monday or does it even begin early?)
+This email only has to contain details of your sale, including your offers and when your sale starts and concludes (e.g., does it run just for Friday, cover the whole weekend and Cyber Monday, or even begin early?).

-One thing to consider including to help build excitement and anticipation is a countdown timer to when your sale begins.
+One thing to consider to help build excitement and anticipation is a countdown timer for when your sale begins.
 Like in Zagg’s email below.

-While some email service providers will let you add a timer when composing the email.
-If your current email app doesn’t have that option, there are plenty of custom HTML options available.
+Some email service providers let you add a timer when composing an email.
+If your current email app doesn’t have that option, plenty of custom HTML options are available.

-Once you’ve announced details of your sale you’ll want to send a couple of follow-ups to keep your sale front-of-mind for your customers.
-However, you don’t want to keep sending the same message otherwise you’ll risk annoying people.
+Once you’ve announced the details of your sale, you’ll want to send a couple of follow-ups to keep your sale front-of-mind for your customers.
+However, you don’t want to keep sending the same message; otherwise, you’ll risk annoying people.

 One way to keep things fresh is by emailing customers a gift guide.

-Seeing as a lot of people take advantage of Black Friday sales to get their holiday gift buying done.
-This type of email will likely resonate with a significant portion of your email list.
+Many people take advantage of Black Friday sales to buy holiday gifts, so this type of email will likely resonate with a significant portion of your list.

-In terms of creating the gift guide, you could create product collections based on price like Bed Bath & Beyond has done in their email below.
-Or you could instead break collections down by who people are buying for (men, women, children, husband, wife, etc.).
+In terms of creating the gift guide, you could create product collections based on price, like Bed Bath & Beyond did in their email below.
+Or you could break collections down by who people are buying for (men, women, children, husbands, wives, etc.).

 4) Reminder email

-A day out from the start of your Black Friday sale (so on Thursday if you’re keeping things traditional).
-You have an opportunity to send one final reminder email.
+You have an opportunity to send one final reminder email a day before the start of your Black Friday sale (so on Thursday if you’re keeping things traditional).

 This one can be pretty simple.
 All you have to do is remind people that your sale starts in less than 24 hours.
-The key points of your offer(s).
-The email below from Urban Barn is a good example of this.
+The critical points of your offer(s).
+The email below from Urban Barn is an excellent example of this.

 5) Emails to send on Black Friday itself

-Okay, so these aren’t emails to send in the lead up to Black Friday per se but rather on the big day itself.
+Okay, these aren’t emails to send in the lead-up to Black Friday, per se, but on the big day itself.

-Given how significant Black Friday and the amount of competition.
-It’s probably the only day of the year where you can get away with sending more than one email.
+Given the significance of Black Friday and the amount of competition, it’s probably the only day of the year when you can get away with sending more than one email.

-So in addition to sending an email in the morning announcing that your sale has begun.
-You should also send a ‘final chance’ style email later in the afternoon.
-The aim of this final reminder is to create a sense of urgency.
-Activate people’s fear of missing out (FOMO).
+So, in addition to sending an email in the morning announcing that your sale has begun, you should also send a ‘final chance’-style email later in the afternoon.
+The aim of this final reminder is to create a sense of urgency and activate people’s fear of missing out (FOMO).

-One way of doing this is to include another countdown timer like in the example below from Christopher and Banks.
-To help improve your open rate.
-You’ll also want your subject line to create the same sense of urgency as well.
+One way of doing this is to include another countdown timer, like in the example below from Christopher and Banks.
+To help improve your open rate, you’ll also want your subject line to create the same sense of urgency.

 Of course, if your Black Friday sale lasts the whole weekend.
 So, you’ll want to hold off on this email until the final day of your sale.